CharlesDowling/file-browsie/README.md

 > pip install pyinstaller

-After installing pyinstaller you can build it by using Command Prompt to navigate to the directory for the file system you're building for
+After installing pyinstaller you can build it by using Command Prompt to navigate to the directory for the file system you're building for and running the compilation file

 > cd windows
 >
-> pyinstaller main.py
+> compile.bat

 When compiled from source, the exe file will be present under the newly created directory "dist\main".